Hot Topic – Searching for MH370

 Other deep-sea vessels, including deep-water towed sonar devices, may be deployed in the future to continue the search for the missing plane.
 The search for MH370 is the longest and most expensive in aviation history.

-Further reading on DOSITS:
+Additional Links on DOSITS: